akmsw/akmsw/README.md

 - 🎓  Senior computer engineering student @ FCEFyN, UNC
 - :mailbox_with_mail:  Feel free to contact me via e-mail: franbonino82@gmail.com
 - 💼️ Reach me on LinkedIn: https://www.linkedin.com/in/franciscobonino98/
-- ⚡ My current interests are low level software/firmware, and OOP projects/applications.
+- ⚡ My current interests are Java projects/applications development with continuous integration and project management tools such as Jenkins and Maven.
+- ⚡ Also interested in low level software/firmware development.
 - 🔭 Looking forward to learn Android apps & videogames development.
 - 📑 [Here I drop useful code](https://gist.github.com/akmsw).
 - 👉 I'm currently developing the 3.0 version of my cross-platform soccer-matches-organization app.
 If you want to take a look at it, check my repository: [Armame el doparti](https://github.com/akmsw/Armame-el-doparti)